Yang Xuwen: Acting career

 Yang's first major film role was in the action comedy film Bad Guys Always Die (2015).
 In October, he was cast in the youth military drama Deep Blue.

 In April 2016, Yang had a minor role in the romantic drama film New York New York.
 In July, he featured in the fantasy action drama Noble Aspirations.

 In January 2017, Yang portrayed Guo Jing in The Legend of the Condor Heroes, adapted from Louis Cha's wuxia novel of the same name.

 In 2018, Yang starred in the business drama Excellent Investor and shenmo television series Ghost Catcher Zhong Kui’s Record.

 In 2019, Yang starred in the military drama Anti-Terrorism Special Forces III.
 The same year, he was cast in the romance drama The Memory About You.

-In 2022, Yang starred in the historical suspense drama Strange Tales of Tang Dynasty as the young general Lu Lingfeng.
+In 2022, Yang starred in the historical suspense drama Strange Tales of Tang Dynasty in the lead role of the young general Lu Lingfeng.
+The drama was well received and described as a "dark horse drama," achieving a relatively good score of 7.9 on Douban, an online Chinese film and drama forum.
+Yang has since reprised his role in the sequel drama, Strange Tales of Tang Dynasty 2: To the West, which premiered on IQIYI on July 18, 2024.